 I believe in the 2nd Amendment and the basic right to bear arms.
 I do not, however, believe there is any sporting or plausible home/family defense purpose for assault rifles, high capacity magazines, or high velocity ammunition.
 Even staunch conservatives like President Reagan and Justice Antonin Scalia were on record during their lives, saying the 2nd Amendment does not mean you can own any gun.
 President Reagan specifically said in a televised speech, that AK-47s are not sporting or home defense weapons.
+I define assault rifles according to the definition of "assault weapon" used in the 1994 Federal Assault Weapon Ban legislation.

 I also believe that any additional relaxation of Iowa’s gun laws making it easier to buy and open carry guns is not warranted by public need or sentiment.
 I go to Kansas and Missouri regularly for soccer games with my family, and I can tell you I do not feel safer when I travel there.
 We do not need to replicate their loose gun laws, and endanger our fellow Iowans to placate the gun lobby.
 We are also being poor neighbors by allowing such easy gun purchases: those guns are finding their way into states like Illinois, circumventing their stronger gun laws.
 I will fight any new legislation to relax our gun laws.